 Get the latest information on new guidance, technology, and solutions on vapor intrusion

-Preliminary Conference Program available!
-View the sessions, presentations, speakers, and more.
+Final Program available!
+View the sessions, presentations, and speakers.

 Welcome and Introductory Remarks

 Session I - VI Attenuation Factors - A Critical Review

 Session III - The Latest Investigative Tools: Tracers and Indicators (Panel Discussion)